vellt/GetX-Spice-Flutter/README.md

 # spice

 Hi!
 It's a getX-based spice measuring application.
 For everyday life or work, it will be your faithful companion.
-If you've always wanted to store the seasoning recipe for your products on your mobile, this app is for you.
+If you've always wanted to store seasoning recipe for your meat products on your mobile, this app is for you.

 ![visitors](https://visitor-badge.glitch.me/badge?right_color=teal&page_id=vellt/GetX-Spice-Flutter)
 ![Web 1280 – 1]( https://img.shields.io/badge/made%20with-flutter-blue?style=flat)